-- 1. New development proposals will be supported where they incorporate imaginative modern designs using high quality traditional materials such as local brick, stone and timber frames in innovative ways. - Contemporary designs and modern architectural approaches, including the use of innovative construction techniques to maximise resource and energy efficiency will be supported where they are of outstanding or innovative design and where they clearly demonstrate that they are appropriate to their context (as set out in Draft Policy SG7). - Where planning consent is required, small scale domestic renewable energy schemes such as solar panels, solar water heating and ground source heat pumps will be supported provided that schemes are sited and designed to be unobtrusive.

-- 4. Proposals for new development should aim to promote walking and cycling and public transport by linking to existing routes and facilities where possible and including suitable storage provision for bicycles. - 5.
-Anything else?
+- 1. New development proposals will be supported where they incorporate imaginative modern designs using high quality traditional materials such as local brick, weather boarding, stone and timber frames in innovative ways. - 2.
+Contemporary designs and modern architectural approaches, including the use of innovative construction techniques to maximise resource and energy efficiency will be supported where they are of outstanding or innovative design and where they clearly demonstrate that they are appropriate to their context (as set out in Draft Policy SG7). - Where planning consent is required, small scale domestic renewable energy schemes such as solar panels, solar water heating and ground source heat pumps will be supported provided that schemes are sited and designed to be unobtrusive. - 4.
+Proposals for new development should aim to promote walking and cycling and public transport by linking to existing routes and facilities where possible and including suitable storage provision for bicycles. - New development proposals should, wherever appropriate, include traffic calming measures.
+These should reflect the environment that they will be positioned in and promote road safety for the immediate community.